loda-lang/loda-lang.github.io/list4.markdown

 * [A223134](https://oeis.org/A223134) ([program](/edit/?oeis=223134)): Number of distinct sums i+j+k with i,j,k >= 0, i*j*k <= n.
 * [A223181](https://oeis.org/A223181) ([program](/edit/?oeis=223181)): Rolling icosahedron footprints: number of n X 3 0..11 arrays starting with 0 where 0..11 label vertices of an icosahedron and every array movement to a horizontal, vertical or antidiagonal neighbor moves along an icosahedral edge.
 * [A223211](https://oeis.org/A223211) ([program](/edit/?oeis=223211)): 3 X 3 X 3 triangular graph coloring a rectangular array: number of n X 1 0..5 arrays where 0..5 label nodes of a graph with edges 0,1 0,2 1,2 1,3 1,4 2,4 3,4 2,5 4,5 and every array movement to a horizontal or vertical neighbor moves along an edge of this graph.
+* [A223241](https://oeis.org/A223241) ([program](/edit/?oeis=223241)): 3-loop graph coloring a rectangular array: number of n X 2 0..6 arrays where 0..6 label nodes of a graph with edges 0,1 1,2 2,0 0,3 3,4 4,0 0,5 5,6 6,0 and every array movement to a horizontal or vertical neighbor moves along an edge of this graph.
 * [A223249](https://oeis.org/A223249) ([program](/edit/?oeis=223249)): Two-loop graph coloring a rectangular array: number of n X 2 0..4 arrays where 0..4 label nodes of a graph with edges 0,1 1,2 2,0 0,3 3,4 4,0 and every array movement to a horizontal or vertical neighbor moves along an edge of this graph.
+* [A223291](https://oeis.org/A223291) ([program](/edit/?oeis=223291)): 4-loop graph coloring a rectangular array: number of n X 2 0..8 arrays where 0..8 label nodes of a graph with edges 0,1 1,2 2,0 0,3 3,4 4,0 0,5 5,6 6,0 0,7 7,8 8,0 and every array movement to a horizontal or vertical neighbor moves along an edge of this graph.
+* [A223373](https://oeis.org/A223373) ([program](/edit/?oeis=223373)): 3 X 3 square grid graph coloring a rectangular array: number of n X 2 0..8 arrays where 0..8 label nodes of the square grid graph and every array movement to a horizontal or vertical neighbor moves along an edge of this graph.
 * [A223395](https://oeis.org/A223395) ([program](/edit/?oeis=223395)): 4 X 4 square grid graph coloring a rectangular array: number of n X 1 0..15 arrays where 0..15 label nodes of the square grid graph and every array movement to a horizontal or vertical neighbor moves along an edge of this graph.
 * [A223451](https://oeis.org/A223451) ([program](/edit/?oeis=223451)): Number of idempotent 2X2 -n..n matrices of rank 1
 * [A223454](https://oeis.org/A223454) ([program](/edit/?oeis=223454)): Number of idempotent 2 X 2 -n..n matrices.